ronanchilvers/solo-d6/Scenes/4 - The Sage.md

 "They are rarely seen, indeed I know of no one who has encountered one for many years.
 Their skin was often sold as an ingredient in various rather dark rituals of which I shall not speak.
 There were rumours that some brave souls had managed to communicate with one or two specimens and even form bonds of friendship but I very much doubt the veracity of the claim.
 I suspect that one would be too busy being eaten to attempt polite conversation!!"
 He chuckles rather thinly and then looks up at [[Kaapo]] again.

 "All I can advise, my young friend, is that you tread carefully.
-Even with the aid of your superb kahru "
+Even with the aid of your superb kahru companion, I fear creatures such as these would prove extremely dangerous were you to encounter them."

+> [!question] Thread
+> - [ ] #thread Where did the skin of the Shadowclaw Lynx come from?